-This pathway is that of flavones, which S. baicalensis, S. barbata, and other medicinally active Scutellaria species accumulate in high concentrations (Karimov & Botirov, 2017).
+Multiple studies identified atypical flavones accumualted in high concentrations as one class of bioactive compounds in Scutellaria (Karimov & Botirov, 2017, Q. Zhao et al., 2019, ).
 Most Scutellaria species produce two classes of flavones: 4´-hydroxyflavones and 4´-deoxyflavones.
-Biosynthesis of 4´-hydroxyflavones, which include apigenin and its derivatives, is relatively common across the plant kingdom.
-In contrast, biosynthesis of 4´-deoxyflavones, which include chrysin and its derivatives, is relatively rare outside of Scutellaria, and 4´-deoxyflavones have only been identified in several plant species not in the genus (Kato et al., 1992; V. M. Rao et al., 2009; Y. K. Rao et al., 2002).
-As mentioned previously, the flavone biosynthetic pathway has been most well studied in S. baicalensis.
-Multiple works have identified the enzymes of the pathway, and described the differential activity of specific enzyme isoforms towards either 4´-hydroxyflavones or 4´-deoxyflavones (Q. Zhao et al., 2016, 2018, 2019) (Fig. 1, Appendix S1).
-It is this differential activity which leads to the development of an organ-specific pattern of accumulation in S. baicalensis.
-In this pattern, 4´-hydroxyflavones accumulate in the aerial parts of the plant at higher concentrations than in the roots, and 4´-deoxyflavones accumulate at higher concentrations in the roots as compared to the aerial parts.
-A similar organ-specific accumulation pattern occurs in S. barbata, but the specifics of the biochemical basis of this pattern are less well studied (G. Tao & Balunas, 2016; Xu et al., 2020).
+4´-hydroxyflavones including apigenin and its derivatives, are relatively common across the plant kingdom whereas 4´-deoxyflavones, which include chrysin and its derivatives, are relatively rare outside of Scutellaria with exception of several plant species not in the genus (Kato et al., 1992; V. M. Rao et al., 2009; Y. K. Rao et al., 2002).
+Recent works using S. baicalensis and S. barbata have identified the enzymes responsible for the flavone biosynthesis in Scutellaria, and described the differential activity of specific enzymes towards either 4´-hydroxyflavones or 4´-deoxyflavones, which leads to the development of an organ-specific pattern of flavone accumulation in Scutellaria (Q. Zhao et al., 2016, 2018, 2019) (Fig. 1, Appendix S1).
+In this pattern, 4´-hydroxyflavones accumulate in the aerial parts of the plant at higher concentrations than in the roots, and 4´-deoxyflavones accumulate at higher concentrations in the roots as compared to the aerial parts (G. Tao & Balunas, 2016; Xu et al., 2020).

-Although flavone profiles of S. baicalensis, S. barbata, and several other species of Scutellaria have been described, the genus contains approximately 350 species, distributed nearly worldwide (Shang et al., 2010).
-As metabolite profiles for most of these species have not been documented, it is unknown if the overall flavone pathway, and the organ-specific accumulation patterns of S. baicalensis and S. barbata, are well-conserved across the genus.
+Although flavone profiles of S. baicalensis, S. barbata, and several other species of Scutellaria have been described, the genus contains approximately 350 species, distributed nearly worldwide (Shang et al., 2010) and it is unknown if the overall flavone pathway, and the organ-specific accumulation patterns of S. baicalensis and S. barbata, are well-conserved across the genus.
 In addition, the limited number of Scutellaria species that have been chemically profiled presents the possibility of a species with high flavone accumulation going uncharacterized.
 Studying the biochemistry of such a species could be extremely valuable for biotechnology efforts targeting mass production of medicinal flavones.
 Another limitation facing studies of biochemistry in Scutellaria is the sheer number of flavone structures that can be potentially generated through different sequences of hydroxylation, methylation, and glycosylation.
 The biochemical steps which have been elucidated in S. baicalensis thus far may only be representative of a portion of the flavone pathway, with multiple steps still undiscovered or not yet well described.

-In this work, we aimed to expand our current knowledge of flavone diversity in Scutellaria by chemically analyzing seven species, several of which were previously uncharacterized at the time of this study.
-From the results of this profiling, we identified several species with medicinally significant flavone profiles which could serve as valuable biotechnology targets.
-During this analysis, we also unexpectedly identified a 4´-hydroxyflavone which has not been included in recent biosynthetic studies of S. baicalensis.
-We elucidated the structure of this 4´-hydroxyflavone and quantified in the seven species which we analyzed previously, and attempted to identify the enzyme responsible for its biosynthesis in the S. baicalensis reference genome.
+In this work, we aimed to expand our current knowledge of flavone diversity in Scutellaria by analyzing metabolite profiles of seven species including S. racemosa, and S. wrightii native to America, several of which were previously uncharacterized at the time of this study. .
+During this analysis, we unexpectedly identified a 4´-hydroxyflavone which has not been included in recent biosynthetic studies of S. baicalensis.
+We elucidated the structure of this 4´-hydroxyflavone and quantified in the seven species which we analyzed previously.
+Our study reveals distinctive organ-specific metabolite patterns of several species.

 RESULTS